OFFICE LOCATION MESA, AZ

 Comparing CMI to the Median Income

-on the second step, your CMI is compared to the median income for a household of similar size in your state.
+On the second step, your CMI is compared to the median income for a household of similar size in your state.
 If your CMI is below the median income, you typically pass the means test and qualify for Chapter 7 bankruptcy.
 If your CMI is above the median income, further analysis is required to determine your eligibility.

 For those with CMI above the median income, additional expenses and deductions are considered, including housing costs, transportation, and child care expenses.
 These deductions can lower your disposable income, which, if low enough, may still allow you to qualify for Chapter 7 bankruptcy.